constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

     These statements should not sound revolutionary, but considering the current practices of the mathematical society, they are a pressing call to action.

     - Taken from [federico ardila's personal academic webpage](http://math.sfsu.edu/federico/)

+[^fredrogers]:
+    See for example [Mister Rogers Had A Simple Set of Rules for Talking to Children](https://www.theatlantic.com/family/archive/2018/06/mr-rogers-neighborhood-talking-to-kids/562352/), or [Mr Rogers Nine Rules for Speaking to Children](https://www.openculture.com/2019/05/mr-rogers-nine-rules-for-speaking-to-children-1977.html), or "The Good Neighbor: The Life and Work of Fred Rogers" by Maxwell King

 [^exponential]:
     Many people have advocated for the "concrete examples before abstract principles" heuristic to teaching mathematics.
 Doron Zeilberger's Opinion 65 regarding Gelfand's principle has played a particularly strong role in my thinking about math pedagogy.
 Daniel Friedman and Kent Dybvig have both themselves contributed strongly to my thinking.